Ergonomic Design of Computer Laboratory Furniture: Mismatch Analysis Utilizing Anthropometric Data of University Students: Materials and Methods

-The TL is crucial for providing sufficient room for shifting lower body posture or movement.
-Previous research has suggested that TL should be higher than BKL \citep{perez-gosende_anthropometry-based_2017}.
+The table length (TL) is crucial for providing sufficient room for shifting lower body postures or movements.
+Previous research has suggested that TL should be higher than buttock knee length (BKL) \cite{perez-gosende_anthropometry-based_2017}.
 Thus, Equation \ref{eq10} defines the TL minimal limit.